 This is a huge oversight on the part of Microsoft’s runtime library team.
 I’ve reported the bug and hope they manage to get it fixed before they release .NET 4.0.

-Update 2009/07/21: Microsoft’s Base Class Library team has said that the issue has been resolved for the next major release.
+Update 2009/07/21: Microsoft’s Base Class Library team said that the issue has been resolved for the next major release.